ArchAngel776/skybase-grub-theme/README.md

 # SkyBase - GRUB theme
-Custom visual theme for a GRUB bootloader screen
+Custom visual theme for a GRUB bootloader screen.
+This is a private configuration personalized for my needs and fitted into my preferences.

 ## Instalation
 ### Download